MicrosoftDocs/visualstudio-docs/docs/python/selecting-a-python-environment-for-a-project.md

   - data-science
 ---

-# How to assign which Python environment is used for a project
+# How to select a Python environment for a project

-All code in a Python project runs within the context of a specific environment.
-Visual Studio also uses that environment for debugging, import and member completions, syntax checking, and any other tasks that require an environment.
+All code in a Python project runs within the context of a specific environment, such as a global Python environment, an Anaconda environment, a virtual environment, or a conda environment.
+Visual Studio also uses that environment for debugging, import and member completions, syntax checking, and any other tasks that require language services that are specific to the Python version and a set of installed packages.

 All new Python projects in Visual Studio are initially configured to use the default global environment, which appears under the **Python Environments** node in **Solution Explorer**: